Inzhenerka/docs.getdbt.tech/website/docs/guides/dbt-python-bigframes.md

 ### What you'll build

-This guide contains two sections:
+Here's what you'll build in two parts:
 - Google Cloud project configuration
     - One shot initial configuration on the project you want to use
 - Create, configure, and execute the python model